All Episodes

 It's one of the most spectacular things I've ever seen, and I sure would like to get your opinion.

-So, I'll see to it that you see it.
+So I'll see to it that you see it.

 How's that?

-Star Wars is not bad.
+Star Wars is not dead, huh?

-One more wild question, and that is, Obviously, I mean, I think all Americans know that the astronauts had an awful lot of camaraderie.
+One more wild question, and that is, obviously, I mean, I think all Americans know that the astronauts had an awful lot of camaraderie.

 You guys were very close, very competitive, but very close.